danepowell/serverless-version-tracker/README.md

 This plugin has a super simple function: after you run `serverless deploy`, it will create a local git tag based on the version of the Lambda function that you just deployed.
 For instance, if your function is named `foo-production-index` and a deploy creates Lambda version 56, this plugin will automatically create a local git tag `foo-production-index-56`.

+This guarantees that you always know exactly what version of your source code is actually running in the cloud.

 ## Installation

 #### Install using Serverless plugin manager